Gaunt/jsasyncio-queues/README.md

 # jsasyncio-queues

-A Queue inspired by Python's asyncio.Queue
+A queue inspired by python's asyncio.Queue, useful for coordinating producer and consumer coroutines.